Grolla05/Project_SolarPoints/README.md

 - Bus stops
 - Alleys and narrow streets
 - Public squares
 - Peripheral and isolated regions
+- outdoor house
+- ...

 This project aims to provide **greater safety and well-being** to communities through a **low-cost, sustainable, technically efficient solution and bioengineer**.